One of the most frequent question we get about solar is "does solar work in the winter?" The answer is yes, even in blustery New England.

 Solar panels are a resilient and reliable source of energy all year long, and are actually more efficient in colder temperatures.
 We at ReVision Energy have been installing solar arrays in New England for 20 years and we know how winter and solar interact.
 During our free site evaluation, we use sophisticated solar path modeling equipment to estimate how much solar energy your roof or yard receives.
 Depending on your exact location, we ‘de-rate’ the predicted annual output based on the average amount of snow your region receives.
 While there will always be seasonal variations, over the course of your 40+ year solar investment, your system should produce very close to our estimate.

 Technical excellence is a key value at our company.
-Though some solar installers are tempted to be a bit...optimistic... with their production numbers, we prefer to give honest and conservative figures; we would rather have your solar array outperform our estimates rather than underperform.
+Though some solar installers are tempted to be a bit...optimistic...with their production numbers, we prefer to give more conservative figures when we calculate your potential system and savings.
+(You can do this too with our Solar Calculator!)
+We would rather have your solar array outperform our estimates rather than underperform.

 It's important to note that because solar energy output is tracked on an annual basis (thanks to net metering), you stand to benefit from the higher overall summer output vs. winter.
 Since you always have the grid for a back-up, real-time 100% solar power to your home from your panels in winter is not critical.